 What is the learning objective of one-to-one correspondence?

-One-to-one correspondence is the idea that numbers stand for a certain quantity of things.
+One-to-one correspondence is the concept that numbers represent a specific quantity of things.
 When practicing one-to-one correspondence, children will count objects.
 As they count objects, they will touch each object once while assigning a number to it.

-Often, when we teach counting, you'll hear little songs designed to teach it, or we practice counting verbally.
+Often, when we teach counting, you’ll hear little songs designed to teach it, or we practice counting verbally.
+At this stage, preschoolers are reciting numbers and engaging in rote counting as the first step in learning.
 We often end up teaching it very much in the same way that you would teach a nursery rhyme or the alphabet.

-The problem is that when you teach counting only in that way, either by counting a limited variety of objects or when you're focused on counting verbally or written numbers, children often confuse it in their minds with learning a nursery rhyme.
-It is a series of words that you say rather than grasping the foundational concept that these are amounts of a specific thing.
+The problem is that when you teach counting only in that way, either by counting a limited variety of objects or when you’re focused on counting verbally or written numbers, young children often confuse it in their minds with learning a nursery rhyme.
+It is a series of words that you say rather than grasping the foundational concept that these are amounts of a specific thing, and that each object should be counted only once.

 What is an example of one-to-one correspondence in preschool?